Guide to Skiing With Kids – 15 Top Tips

 12) Goggles and a Helmet are a Must

 Who would ever think that hundreds of thousands of people each year would decide that sliding down a hill on a pair of sticks was a good idea?
 Skiing is a high-speed sport.
 It can be dangerous.
 Your kids may travel down the mountain at the same speed a car goes down the road.
 Your kids wear a seat belt in the car; they need a helmet when skiing on the hill.
 Goggles protect their eyes from snow and wind.
-Goggles are just as important as a helmet.
+Choosing goggles a good pair of goggles that and keeping them from fogging up is just as important as a helmet.
 When traveling that fast, you need to be able to see.

 13) Bring Snacks and Drinks